Maximize Your Peak Periods – Part 1

 So, Where Is The Manager?

-How does the manager help to maximize your peak periods?
+How can a manager help to maximize your peak periods?
 The first step is ensuring the manager is properly overseeing the restaurant’s business flow and is truly present.
 It never ceases to amaze me when I’m a guest in a restaurant how seldom I ever see a manager on the dining room floor.
 To me, their absence is conspicuous.
 When they are present, it’s usually to run the front reception and hosting station or they’re approaching tables of guests, as some restaurants make it policy for managers to visit every table.
 In many cases, I see restaurant managers get caught up helping a server who’s “in the weeds”, or, they’re bussing tables.
 Is this the best use of their time?
+Not usually.

 Highest and best use of time